 Chords: F, C, G, Am

-There are so many great easy guitar songs to learn.
-Solfeg.io can help you play more songs easily.
-It has high-quality recordings to play along with, and useful learning tools such as minus one and tempo change functions.
+There are so many great super easy guitar songs to learn for beginners.
+Solfeg.io can help you learn to play guitar songs more easily.
+It has high-quality recordings to play along with and useful learning tools such as minus one and tempo change functions.
 It will even tell you how to play every chord in the song on your guitar.
 With only thirty minutes you can learn a whole song.
+It doesn't matter what kind of music you enjoy, all these 50 are easy songs to learn on guitar.